We respectfully caution Aboriginal and Torres Strait Islander readers that this website contains images of people who have passed away.Close

 Joshua Button working on an illustration for ‘Steve goes to Carnival’ (Joshua Button and Robyn Wells, Magabala 2016)

-Scholarships are self-customised to meet the development needs of the individual creator.
-The financial assistance that may be applied for may include, but is not limited to:
+The financial assistance that can be applied for may include, but is not limited to:

 “Ever since I was a little girl, I knew I wanted to be an illustrator, so it was a dream come true to get the scholarship and work on the book with Rachel Bin Salleh.” – Samantha Fry